CubeSpec

 CubeSpec is a future astronomy CubeSat mission under development by the European Space Agency (ESA) and KU Leuven.
 Its objective is to test a low-cost small satellite platform for long-term spectroscopic monitoring of stars from space on the specific case of asteroseismology of massive stars.
 Similar satellites can be used for many astronomical applications including characterization of exoplanets.
+CubeSpec is scheduled to launch in mid-2027.

+Technology

-To facilitate this versatility, CubeSpec is testing an easily reconfigurable platform with the potential of observing in a broad range of wavelengths (in visible ligh and UV) and resolutions.
-CubeSpec is scheduled to launch in mid-2026.
+CubeSpec is testing an easily reconfigurable platform with the potential of observing in a broad range of wavelengths (in visible ligh and UV) and resolutions.
+To achieve the extreme pointing accuracy needed for the observations, the satellite is equipped with a High-Precision Pointing Platform (HPPP) which uses a rapidly tilting fine steering mirror to redirect starlight towards the spectrograph.